jried31/tip_calculator_iphone/README.md

 # tip_calculator_iphone
-This is a demo of a simple tip calculator for an iPhone.
-This project contains two seperate projects.
-The folder 'tips' contains the required basic tip calculator.
-The project 'tips-extra-credit' contains a version of the tip calculator using view animation transitions.
+This is a demo of a tip calculator for an iPhone.
+This project enables the user to calculate tip percentages given a bill total.
+The algorithm accounts for local, currency type, and various tip percentages.
+This project also implements UI transitions+theme changes.

+FYI: Per Tim's recommendation, this is submited for consideration for the developer track.

 Time spent: 4 hours in total